Indian Sex Ratio 2024

 Impact on Workforce Participation

-A balanced population plays a vital role in driving economic growth, and the Telugu sex ratio 2024 highlights both progress and challenges in this regard.
-States like Andhra Pradesh and Telangana—key Telugu-speaking regions—have shown improved overall figures, with sex ratios of 1,045 and 1,049 females per 1,000 males, respectively.
+A balanced population is vital in driving economic growth, and the Telugu sex ratio 2024 highlights both progress and challenges.
+States like Andhra Pradesh and Telangana, key Telugu-speaking regions, have shown improved overall figures, with sex ratios of 1,045 and 1,049 females per 1,000 males, respectively.

 Marriage Demographics